notadeejay/rbc-training/data/Week 3 Day 2/09__CSS Animations__Reading.md

 ---

 Animations and key frames work together.
-They are kind of like batman and robin,
-<insert other famous pairs>.
+They work in tandem to add some interactivity and some movement to the elements on your page.

-The keyframe will tell us WHAT is happening, and the animation will declare HOW it's happening.
+The **keyframe** will tell us WHAT is happening, and the **animation** will define HOW it's happening.

 ### Keyframes